Hashcat Rule Minimizer

 Installation & Usage

-# Clone the repository git clone https://github.com/A113L/minimizer.git cd minimizer # Install optional dependency pip install tqdm # Basic minimization (built-in probe set only) python minimizer.py my_rules.rule -o minimized.rule # Use parallel workers (0 = auto-detect CPU count) python minimizer.py my_rules.rule -o minimized.rule --workers 8 # Add your own probe words python minimizer.py my_rules.rule --extra-probes password admin 123456 # Sample extra probes from a wordlist python minimizer.py my_rules.rule --probe-file rockyou.txt --probe-words 100 # Enable UTF-8/multibyte mode (non-ASCII wordlists) python minimizer.py my_rules.rule -o minimized.rule --multibyte # Trace a single rule against the probe set (no input file needed) python minimizer.py --debug-rule "l r \$1" # Combine all sources python minimizer.py rules.txt \ --extra-probes "letmein" "welcome" \ --probe-file /usr/share/wordlists/fasttrack.txt \ --probe-words 50 \ -o final.rule
+# Clone the repository git clone https://github.com/A113L/minimizer.git cd minimizer # Install optional dependency pip install tqdm # Basic minimization (built-in probe set only) python minimizer.py my_rules.rule -o minimized.rule # Use parallel workers (0 = auto-detect CPU count) python minimizer.py my_rules.rule -o minimized.rule --workers 8 # Add your own probe words python minimizer.py my_rules.rule --extra-probes password admin 123456 # Sample extra probes from a wordlist python minimizer.py my_rules.rule --probe-file rockyou.txt --probe-words 100 # Enable UTF-8/multibyte mode (non-ASCII wordlists) python minimizer.py my_rules.rule -o minimized.rule --multibyte # Trace a single rule against the probe set (no input file needed) python minimizer.py --debug-rule "l r \$1" # Bulk-trace every rule in a file (e.g. rules removed by comm/diff) and exit python minimizer.py --debug-file dropped_rules.txt # Combine all sources python minimizer.py rules.txt \ --extra-probes "letmein" "welcome" \ --probe-file /usr/share/wordlists/fasttrack.txt \ --probe-words 50 \ -o final.rule

 How the Signature is Computed